The principles of playground design for improving learning

 The first principle to consider in designing a playground space for improving learning is variety.

 Branching away from the traditional swings and slides is essential for adding playground variety.
 Try to include elements that stimulate minds and allow children to get creative.
-Incorporating art-based and music-based play activities helps add variety to a playground space.
+Integrating art-based and music-based play activities, such as talking tubes, helps add variety to a playground space.

 Aesthetics

 Using colours, textures, shapes, and imagery can help improve the aesthetics of a playground space.
-However, while the playground design is important, you shouldn’t let it overshadow other aspects.
-Usability and playability should be enhanced by the aesthetics.
+However, while the design is important, you shouldn’t let it overshadow other aspects.
+The aesthetics should be enhanced by how usable and playable the playground is.

-Playability and usability tie in with another principle of designing effective playground spaces: accessibility.
-Accessibility in playground design refers to easy access and ensuring a playground is accessible to everyone, including those with disabilities.
+This also ties into another principle of designing effective playground spaces: ease of access.
+Ease of access refers to ensuring a playground environment is accessible to everyone, including those with special needs.

 All playgrounds should be easy to access, with multiple entrances and exits.
-A natural flow within a playground space can also help improve accessibility by allowing for ease of movement throughout the space.
+A natural flow within a playground space can also help improve ease of access by allowing for ease of movement throughout the space.

-Disabled and special needs children will need to be considered in the accessibility of a playground.
-Accessibility is the biggest barrier preventing disabled children from using a playground space.
+Disabled and special needs children will need to be considered in the ease of access of a playground.
+Ease of access is the biggest barrier preventing disabled children from using a playground space.

-Check out our guide on designing inclusive playgrounds for disabled and special needs children.
+Check out our guide on inclusive design for disabled and special needs children.

 Different types of play